Professional Research Staff

 New York University is committed to helping you plan and save for a secure retirement.
 NYU offers a generous, defined contribution plan to which you and the University contribute.

 Upon hire, eligible employees can elect to contribute to the NYU Retirement Plan for Members of the Faculty, Professional Research Staff, and Administration up to the annual IRS limit through pre-tax salary deferrals (see the IRS Annual Contribution Limits and Maximum Allowable Compensation Levels - Google Doc: 12 KB).
 New employees will be automatically enrolled in the Plan to make employee contributions of 5% of your pay, unless you opt not to contribute or to contribute a different amount during the 60-day period beginning on your date of eligibility.

-If you normally work at least 20 hours per week and 1,000 hours per year, after a year of service, NYU provides a non-elective contribution of 5% of your base salary.
-In addition, if you make employee contributions, NYU will make a matching contribution on your behalf with respect to your employee contributions up to 5% of your base salary up to the IRS annual compensation limit.
+After a year of service, NYU provides a non-elective contribution of 5% of your base salary and, if you make employee contributions, NYU will make a matching contribution of up to 5% of your base salary up to the IRS annual compensation limit.

 You may waive the one-year of service requirement if:

 *NYU determines whether a prior employer meets this requirement.
 If you believe you are eligible for service credit with your previous employer, it is your obligation to contact NYU PeopleLink at firstname.lastname@example.org or 212-992-LINK (5465), Monday through Friday, 8 am to 6 pm.
 Please include the name of your previous eligible employer along with a contact name and phone number so that NYU can verify your employment.

 For detailed plan information, including information on eligibility, loans, withdrawals, and distributions, please read the Summary Plan Description (PDF).
 See below for FAQs about contributions, eligible compensation, rollovers and transfers, investments, and investment advice.